al3Co/iOS-Swift/README.md

 ## Communication
-- If you found a bug, please open an issue. :bow:
+- If you found a bug, please open an issue.
-- Also, if you have a feature request, please open an issue. :thumbsup:
+- Also, if you have a feature request, please open an issue.
-- If you want to contribute, submit a pull request.:muscle:
+- If you want to contribute, submit a pull request.